Winter Storm Hits Chicago, Making Travel 'Downright Dangerous'

-CHICAGO — Friday’s winter storm is expected to drop as much as 6 inches of snow on the city — and it’ll make for “downright dangerous” travel at times, according to the National Weather Service.
+CHICAGO — Friday’s winter storm is expected to drop as much as 8 inches of snow on the city — and it’ll make for “downright dangerous” travel at times, according to the National Weather Service and city officials.

 The storm started overnight and is expected to continue throughout the day, with heavy and blowing snow that could drop as heavily as 1-2 inches per hour at times, according to the National Weather Service.

+There will also be wind gusts up to 50 mph, and the blizzard conditions are expected to continue through Saturday morning, according to a city news release.

-Chicago’s public school remain open, but O’Hare has a ground stop, Lake Shore Drive is closed to buses and the Skyway was closed.
+Chicago’s public school remain open, but O’Hare has a ground stop, DuSable Lake Shore Drive is closed to buses and the Skyway is closed.
+More than 1,000 power outages have been reported since since the snow began, according to ComEd.

+The city has deployed 287 salt spreaders, with the salt spreaders and plows focusing on “arterial routes” and DuSable Lake Shore Drive, according to a city news release.

+“You’re starting to see the impacts: O’Hare ground stop, roads snarled up,” said Scott Collis, atmospheric scientist with the Argonne National Laboratory.
+“The key thing to watch now is the winds and blowing snow and how that will start to reduce visibility.”

+“People get gung ho about clearing their driveways, and then boom, it’s intense physical work, and your shovel is dense,” Collis said.
+“Heart attacks tend to peak when we have massive snow events.”

+People should stay inside and enjoy the snow — and those who can’t should layer up, Collis said.

-Friday morning will see hazardous travel conditions with heavy snow; by the afternoon, some of that snow will turn into rain south of I-80 and along the lakefront, according to the National Weather Service.
+By the afternoon, some of that snow will turn into rain south of I-80 and along the lakefront, according to the National Weather Service.

-Travel will be “downright dangerous” at times thanks to the storm, according to the National Weather Service.

 The pockets of rain Friday will turn back into snow during the night, and there will be strong winds that blow snow around — leading to more dangerous travel conditions, according to the National Weather Service.